-Many of Spreadsheet.com's unique data types (including the Select and Multiselect data types) can be assigned via formulas.
-Combining formulas with the Select or Multiselect data types allows you to create complex logic to determine which select values to assign, possibly referencing other cells, or even have your worksheets change select options based on changes to data in other worksheets.
+Many of Spreadsheet.com's unique data types like the Select and Multiselect data types can be assigned via formulas.
+Combining formulas with the Select or Multiselect data types allows you to create complex logic to determine which select values to assign, or even have your worksheets change select options based on changes to data in other worksheets.

 How to Input Formulas in Select and Multiselect Cells